Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Generalized scalar curvature as modified moment map

-This subsection is devoted to a proof of our main theorem, i.e., Theorem \ref{existence of moment map}. \bgn{proof}[Proof of Theorem \ref{existence of moment map}] Let $\J_\phi$ be an almost generalized complex structure which is induced from $\phi=\{\phi_\a\}$ as before.
-We denote by $\J_t$ small deformations of $\J_\phi.$ Any infinitesimal deformations $\dot\J:=\frac{d}{dt}\J_t|_{t=0}$ of $\J$ is given by the adjoint action of $h$
+This subsection is devoted to proving Proposition \ref{main proposition} and our main theorem, i.e., Theorem \ref{existence of moment map}. \bgn{proof}[Proof of Proposition \ref{main proposition}] Let $\J_\phi$ be an almost generalized complex structure which is induced from $\phi=\{\phi_\a\}$ as before.
+We denote by $\J_t$ small deformations of $\J_\phi.$ Any infinitesimal deformation $\dot\J:=\frac{d}{dt}\J_t|_{t=0}$ of $\J$ is given by the adjoint action of $h$

-where $h$ denotes a real $C^\infty$ global section of $ (\w^2\L_{\J_\psi}\oplus\w^2\ol\L_{\J_\psi})^\R.$ Then the corresponding infinitesimal deformation of $\phi$ is given by the Clifford action of $h$ on each $\phi_\a,$
+where $h$ denotes a real $C^\infty$ global section of $ (\w^2\L_{\J}\oplus\w^2\ol\L_{\J})^\R.$ Then the corresponding infinitesimal deformation of $\phi$ is given by the Clifford action of $h$ on each $\phi_\a,$

-Note that we can assume $\dot\phi_\a$ is transversal to the canonical line bundle $K_{\J_\psi}$ in the following sense,
+Note that we can assume $\dot\phi_\a$ is transversal to the canonical line bundle $K_{\J}$ in the following sense,